Fire Permit Documents and Applications

 For anyone who currently has a valid recreational fire permit, please note that we are honouring all fire permits that have expired or are due to expire as of this fiscal year.
 Once the municipal office has reopened, we will begin the process of issuing 2020 fire permit renewals.
 This may take some time but we will communicate with each fire permit holder, by phone or email, to notify them when their renewal fire permit is ready for pick up.
 Residents will then have a 30-day window to collect the 2020 permit.

 It is important that when the opportunity is available that you renew your fire permit so as not to have to begin the application process again from the start.
 As long as you do not alter your fire pit at any time, which would require a re-inspection and automatically void your fire permit, then maintaining a fire permit is a small expense to safely enjoy recreational fires.

-If you have any questions about this information, please respond to this email or call the office at 613-687-5536.
+Due to the anticipated large number of new applications to be received, inspections and fire permit processing times may be longer than usual.
+If you have any questions about this information, please email or call the municipal office at email@example.com or 613-687-5536.

 We thank you for your patience during these uncertain times and thank you for your respectful adherence to protocols put in place for the greater good of the public at large.

 Town of Petawawa Fire Department